jisookim33/noiseeditor/README.md

-# noiseeditor
+# Noise-Editor
-A Maya python based auto secondary tool for animators.
+A Maya python based noise tool for animators.

 ## Requirements:
-This tool requires the following PIP installs: Qt.py, six, numpy and scipy.
-On top of the following python packages: [dcc](https://github.com/bhsingleton/dcc) and [mpy](https://github.com/bhsingleton/mpy).
+This tool requires the following python packages: [dcc](https://github.com/bhsingleton/dcc) and [mpy](https://github.com/bhsingleton/mpy).

-## Installing the PIP Dependencies
-To install the required pip dependencies open a Command Prompt window.
-In this example I will be using Maya 2024.
-Be sure to adjust your code to whichever version of Maya you are using.
-Change the current working directory using:
-> cd %PROGRAMFILES%\Autodesk\Maya2024\bin

-Make sure you have pip installed using:
-> mayapy.exe -m ensurepip --upgrade --user

-Now you can install the necessary dependencies using:
-> mayapy.exe -m pip install Qt.py --user
+The following plug-ins are also required: [Shake](https://github.com/bhsingleton/Shake) and [ComposeTransform](https://github.com/bhsingleton/ComposeTransform).

 ## How to open:
+Run the following python code from the script editor or from a shelf button:

 ```
 from noiseeditor.ui import qnoiseeditor